Where can I buy Skyline Dpf, DOC, gasket and clamps?

 Skyline DPFs are designed to be direct replacements for parts from the original equipment manufacturer (OEM), with exact fit geometry.
 Using OEM-grade substrates and coatings, Skyline provides performance equivalent to the OEM part.
 In addition to complying with emissions regulations, the Skyline DPF has demonstrated passive regeneration performance 50% greater than some other aftermarket products.
 It is more efficient, it will last longer, and if properly maintained, you will experience fewer warning lights.
 Essentially, Skyline DPFs are designed to keep your truck in service.

-How does the backpressure compare between the Skyline DPF and OEM DPF?
+How does backpressure compare between skyline and oem?

 DPF backpressure is an important performance characteristic.
 High backpressure can increase fuel consumption and shorten the lifetime of the DPF.
 The Skyline DPF is designed to be an exact replacement to the OEM part, including backpressure.
 ESW has extensively tested the Skyline DPF in our emissions testing facilities and in the field to ensure that the backpressure performance is equivalent to the OEM product.
 You can be assured of OEM level performance on every Skyline DPF, as we use only established OEM suppliers for our DPF products.